 Cyber security remains a pressing concern as tech companies and hackers are locked in a never-ending arms race.
 Cyber-attacks are consistently sophisticating in nature which is how they’re able to still successfully target individuals and businesses.
 A study by Cyber security Ventures predicts these crimes will cost the world $6 trillion a year by 2021.
 Today we’ll predict the cyber security trends for 2021.

 Deepfake and artificial technology are two trends expected to rise in the coming year.
 Deepfake technology is the use of an artificial intelligence and machine learning to create fake images and sounds by using samples of real sound and images.
 Hackers can use this technology to impersonate executives, employers, and colleagues to execute a cyber attack.
-This technology is becoming increasingly accessible and more prevalent which MSP’s and other tech companies will have to learn to mitigate.
+This technology is becoming increasingly accessible and more prevalent which MSP’s and other IT support companies will have to learn to mitigate.

 Synthetic Identity Fraud